naher94/rehanbutt.com/_articles/product-principles-strategies.markdown

 date: 2024-05-04
 ---

 A series of principles and strategies that I have found to work well when building product.
-Whether in the discovery phase or implementation phase they can help teams built the best experiences.
+Whether in the discovery phase or implementation phase they can help teams build the best experiences.

 <div class="product-principles-strategies grid-x">
   <div class="cell grid-x align-middle grid-padding-x">